- Comprehensive and continual assessment of needs

 The individual’s family is viewed as a full partner in the therapeutic process.
 The Center provides the family with the support, education, treatment and resources that are needed to appropriately advocate for the person with autism.
 The Center also coordinates with agencies that are significantly involved in the individual’s clinical, educational or occupational program to ensure a comprehensive approach to treatment.

-Our Pre-K Program is a center-based, outpatient program for children ages 2-5 years old.
-The program’s primary goal is to address the core deficits of autism so that each child may improve upon their communication, social interaction, self-regulation and behaviors.
+The C.O.R.E.
+Program is a center-based program for children ages 2 to 6 years old.
+The primary goal is to address the core deficits of autism so that each child may improve upon their communication, social interaction, self-regulation and behaviors.
 The children participate in predetermined structured activities each day that are based upon the goals defined in their individual treatment plan.
+To promote lifelong success, the program combines center-based programming with in-home and community services for the child and family.

 Treatment primarily focuses on teaching pre-vocational and independent life skills.
 These activities can include performing household chores, traveling in the community, preparing meals, adolescence & puberty, shopping, socialization, and other expectations of living independently in a community.

-The Outpatient Therapy Program is for people of all ages diagnosed with an Autism Spectrum Disorder.
+CFA Outpatient Therapy Program works with clients across their lifespan diagnosed with an Autism Spectrum Disorder.
 Outpatient therapy is offered in one-on-one and small group therapy sessions for individuals and their family.
 Sessions are typically scheduled weekly and aim to address each individual’s developmental needs and build upon strengths.

 that is aimed at connecting families within the community.
 Hosting events throughout the year, CFA connect gives children and families the opportunity to experience different activities, meet other families affected by ASD and learn about autism-related topics.
 This group is free and open to all families that are currently enrolled in a CFA Program or waiting for services.